 A budget keeps you accountable for your spending.
 The factors of a budget are:

 The first step is to determine your monthly income.
 This may come from a pay stub, from family support or from student loans.
 Determining your fixed expenses should be relatively easy, as they don’t fluctuate much.
 Your flexible expenses, however, can be harder to track down.
-Look at your bank statements and keep a close eye on the money you spend for things like food and entertainment.
+Look at your bank statements and keep a close eye on the money you spend on things like food and entertainment.
 Budgeting apps such as Mint can help you easily keep track of your expenses.

 Once you’ve calculated your total monthly expenses, you can subtract it from your income.
 Hopefully you have some money left over.
 You can use that money to help pay off existing debts, build an emergency fund or start investing.
 Try to take another look at your flexible expenses and see if you can cut down on any other costs.
 You may be surprised to find that many students save more than $100 a month simply by making coffee at home instead of buying it at a coffee shop.